 You’ve probably heard about burnout in the workplace, but did you know that parents can experience burnout too?
 If you feel as though you’re in survival mode, you’re completely worn out and struggling to enjoy being with your children then you might be suffering from parental burnout.
-Parental burnout, which falls somewhere between stress and depression, can have the following signs:
+Parental burnout falls somewhere between stress and depression.

 Physical and emotional exhaustion